Russia says attacks not hitting civilians. Scenes in cities tell a different story.

 Russian forces have used “explosive weapons with wide area effects in densely populated areas,” Agnès Callamard, the group’s secretary general, said in a statement, noting that some of these attacks may qualify as war crimes.

-The International Committee of the Red Cross said in a statement Friday that four people were killed in when a hospital in Donetsk was attacked on Thursday, in what they called a “direct contravention of international humanitarian law.”
+The International Committee of the Red Cross said in a statement Friday that four people were killed when a hospital in Donetsk was attacked on Thursday, in what it called a “direct contravention of international humanitarian law.”

 Andriy Zablotskiy, 37, was asleep in one room and his wife and 5-year-old son were in another when the blast struck just outside their windows early Friday in Kyiv.
-They ran to their bathroom.
-But then, fearing the building might collapse, fled to the street in their pajamas.
+They ran to their bathroom, but then, fearing the building might collapse, fled to the street in their pajamas.
 Despite the scale of the damage in their apartment, which is on the second floor, no one in the family was injured.

-They later returned — and made sure to rescue their gray cat Anatoly — before relocating to a friend’s house.
+They later returned — and made sure to rescue their gray cat, Anatoly — before relocating to a friend’s house.
 Much of what was left in their apartment was covered in shards of glass that crunched under Zablotskiy’s feet as he gestured to the damage: Windows blown out.
 Their electric fireplace destroyed.
-Books, bottles of champagne, and clothes strewn about.
+Books, bottles of champagne and clothes strewn about.

 To rebuild, he said, he will essentially have to start from scratch.